muthhus/sinatra_mobile/README.md

 ## Features:

 - You'll get and running jQuery Mobile in a minute!
 We include examples!
-- We're using the latest jQuery Mobile version (1.0a4.1 - June 2011), and we'll update it as they release a new version.
+- We're using the latest jQuery Mobile version, and we'll update it as they release a new version.
 - All "Apple app mode" goodies enabled by default.
 Including "Add to home screen", fullscreen, iPod/iPad/iPhone icons, splash screens, authomatic viewports...
 - We replace the ugly jQuery Mobile css, and trasnsformed it into a nice compass (sass) code.
 Easy, beatiful and easy to modify.